-Facioscapulohumeral muscular dystrophy (FSH)
+Facioscapulohumeral muscular dystrophy (FSHD)

-Between 2,000-2,500 people in the UK have FSH.
+Between 2,000-2,500 people in the UK have FSHD.
 Several generations of a family are often affected by the condition.
 It can be diagnosed at any age and can vary widely between individuals, even within the same family.
 One-third of those with the condition are unaware of the symptoms right into old age.

 The earlier the muscle weakness appears, the more severe it is likely to become.
 Between 10-20 percent of people with the condition eventually require a wheelchair.
 It affects the muscles of the eyes and mouth, including the ability to smile.